 What subject do you want to study?

 The main focus at this point is deciding which undergraduate subject you want to study.
 Each subject area can have many different types of degrees, for example, the subject area Media can be split into Film and Media, Communications and Media, Media Studies, Japanese Film and Media, Journalism and Media, the list goes on!
 Once you have chosen a specific area connected to something you enjoy, you can choose a degree course that offers this.

 Most degree courses have entry requirements, and they can be displayed in a number of ways.
 The course may ask for A-Level or AS Level grades, a National Diploma or a certain number of hours at a placement.
 The most popular requirements are UCAS tariff points, which are A and AS Level grades converted into points, we have a useful UCAS tariff point converter to help you get started.

 What will you learn on the course?

 Each course is different and can offer you completely different experiences.
 Read up on the same courses that are offered by different universities to see what else you could be learning.
 You may find a particular university will go more in-depth into certain areas that interest you, or you may have the chance to skip a module that you find uninteresting or struggle with.
 Check out the modules for the whole three years to see if the course is right for you.

-How will your time be spent whilst studying?
+How will your time be spent while studying?

 This is an important factor when finding a course and is often overlooked by new students.
 Are you comfortable sitting in a large lecture hall and listening to a lecturer talk constantly for two hours?
 Are you able to sit in a tiny classroom with only a handful of classmates?
 It is best to find out how your modules will be taught to best adapt to these situations.